m-salman-05/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

       - efficiently
       - following all listed traffic rules
       - Only follow those rules everyone else is following ...
     - **Driving Decision making is complicated**
-- **Rule Based Planning or reactive planning** (from software prespective)
+    - *[OWN]: You would have to factor in OEDR as well (there are vehicles around you who may also want to turn left).
+Similarly, what if there is no stop line marked; you would have to determine the implied stop line, and stop there.
+There can be a vehicle standing right in the middle of the intersection for some reason.
+Countless situations may occur while executing a simple left turn.*

-  - One method to address the challenge of multilevel decision-making is **reactive planning**
+*[OWN] One way to address this challenge of multi-level decision-making problem from the software perspective, is called **Reactive Planning**.*
+- **Rule Based Planning or reactive planning**
+  - This involves decision trees.
   - It takes into account `the current state` of ego and other objects and give decisions
     - Examples :
       - If there is a pedestrian on the road, stop!
       - If speed limit changes, adjust speed to match it.
+  - *[OWN] You are only considering the current state, and not the future predictions.*

 What other types of planning are there ?
 - **Predictive planning** :
-  - we make predictions on how other **agents** in the **environment** (other vehicle and pedestrians), then use these predictions to inform our decisions
+  - we make predictions on how other **agents** in the **environment** (other vehicle and pedestrians) will move, and then use these predictions to inform our decisions.
   - Example:
     - That car has been stopped for the last 10 seconds.
 It is going to be stopped for the next few seconds
     - Pedestrian is jaywalking.
 She will enter our lane by the time we reach her.
   - More natural way to think and closed to how humans operate vehicles
   - Predicts where other objects will be in the `future` before we make our decisions
     - depends on the accurate predictions of the actions of the other actors in the environment (more complexity layer for preception tasks)
-    - more used in self-driving cars in nowadays
+  - More used in self-driving cars in nowadays

+*[OWN] This was the end of Week 1.
+In this module we discussed:*
+*- Basic autonomous driving terminology.*
+*- Taxonomy to characterize self-driving capabilities (levels of autonomy).*
+*- Driving task and major components of driving: perception, planning and execution.*
+*- Perception*
+*- Planning*

 #### Lesson 3 Supplementary Reading: Driving Decisions and Actions
 - [Motion planning and other high-level behaviour](https://ieeexplore.ieee.org/abstract/document/7490340)
 - [Mixed planning systems- winner of the DARPA Urban Challenge](https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.20255)

-### Learn from Industry Expert
+### Learn from Industry Expert *([OWN] What's this?)*

 #### Advice for Breaking into the Self-Driving Cars Industry
 -  Engineering Degree